nhurstknight/the-beans/README.md

 - Implementing styling across The Beans.

 ## Wins & Challenges
 On this project the biggest challenge and win for me was writing the code for the basket functionality.
 Initially we had planned to use a plugin for this feature, however, after researching documentation and trying to implement a plugin we went back to the drawing board.
-Following a discussion with the course instructors we decided to write the code for this section.
+Following a discussion with the course instructors we decided to write the code for this section rather than using a plugin.

 I started this process by building the back-end functionality: